laurengarcia/url-metadata/README.md

 ### Troubleshooting

 **Issue:** Request returns `404`, `403` errors or a CAPTCHA form.
 Your request may have been blocked by the server because it suspects you are a bot or scraper.
 Check [this list](https://dev.to/princepeterhansen/7-ways-to-avoid-getting-blocked-or-blacklisted-when-web-scraping-45ii) to ensure you're not triggering a block.
+This package has a built-in proxy mode you can use for hard-to-get pages, see "Proxy Mode" section above.

 **Issue:** `No fetch implementation found`.
 You're in either an older browser that doesn't have the native `fetch` API or a Node.js environment that doesn't support `node-fetch` (Node.js <18.17).
 File a GitHub issue or try dowgrading to `url-metadata` version 2.5.0 which uses the now-deprecated `request` module.